aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/virtual.md

 ### Upper Transform Initialization

-On initialization of an Upper Transform, the caller MUST NOT provide any further information
+On initialization of an Upper Transform, the caller MUST NOT provide any additional parameters to the Upper Transform.

 The Upper transform MUST convert all ascii lowercase characters into their uppercase equivalents.

 ### Lower Transform Initialization

-On initialization of a Lower Transform, the caller MUST NOT provide any further information
+On initialization of a Lower Transform, the caller MUST NOT provide any additional parameters to the Lower Transform.

 The Lower transform MUST convert all ascii uppercase characters into their lowercase equivalents.